Architecture of India: India after independence (1947 onwards)

+At the time of India's independence from Britain, India had only about 300 trained architects in a population of what was then 330 million, and only one training institution, the Indian Institute of Architects.
+Thus the first generation of Indian architects were educated abroad.
 In recent times there has been a movement of population from rural areas to urban centres of industry, leading to price rise in property in various cities of India.
 Urban housing in India balances space constrictions and is aimed to serve the working class.
 Growing awareness of ecology has influenced architecture in India during modern times.

 Climate responsive architecture has long been a feature of India's architecture but has been losing its significance as of late.
 Indian architecture reflects its various socio-cultural sensibilities which vary from region to region.
 Certain areas are traditionally held to be belonging to women.
 Villages in India have features such as courtyards, loggias, terraces and balconies.
 Calico, chintz, and palampore—of Indian origin—highlight the assimilation of Indian textiles in global interior design.
-Roshandans, which are skylights-cum-ventilators, are a common feature in Indian homes, especially in North India.At the time of independence in 1947, India had only about 300 trained architects in a population of what was then 330 million, and only one training institution, the Indian Institute of Architects.
-Thus the first generation of Indian architects were educated abroad.
+Roshandans, which are skylights-cum-ventilators, are a common feature in Indian homes, especially in north India.

 Some early architects were traditionalists, such as Ganesh Deolalikar, whose design for the Supreme Court imitated the Lutyens-Baker buildings down to the last detail, and B.R.
 Manickam, who designed the Vidhana Soudha in Bangalore revived the Dravidian architecture.

-In 1950, French architect Le Corbusier, a pioneer of modernist architecture, was commissioned by Jawaharlal Nehru to design the city of Chandigarh.
-His plan called for residential, commercial and industrial areas, along with parks and transportation infrastructure.
-In the middle was the capitol, a complex of three government buildings – the Palace of Assembly, the High Court, and the Secretariat.
-He also designed the Sanskar Kendra at Ahmedabad.
+New European modernist and Brutalist styles of architecture started to take precedence in India's urban landscape following its establishment as a republic.
+Swiss-French architect Le Corbusier was commissioned by the Indian government to design the city of Chandigarh and its complex, which was classified as a UNESCO World Heritage Site and influenced a generation of architects towards modernism in the 20th century.
+Le Corbusier also designed the Sanskar Kendra at Ahmedabad.
 Corbusier inspired the next generation of architects in India to work with modern, rather than revivalist styles.

 Economic liberalisation and consequent prosperity enabled more radical new styles to be tried along with a sense to compete with modern and western architectural standards.

 Other prominent examples of modernist architecture in India include IIM Ahmedabad by Louis Kahn (1961), IIT Delhi by Jugal Kishore Chodhury (1961), IIT Kanpur by Achyut Kanvinde (1963), IIM Bangalore by B. V. Doshi (1973), Lotus Temple by Fariborz Sahba (1986), and Jawahar Kala Kendra (1992) and Vidhan Bhawan Bhopal (1996) by Charles Correa.

 Skyscrapers built in the international style are becoming increasingly common in cities.
 This includes The 42 (2019) and The Imperial (2010) by Hafeez Contractor.
 Other projects of the 21st century include IIT Hyderabad by Christopher Benninger (2015).

-Notable ongoing projects in India include the city of Amaravati, Kolkata Museum of Modern Art, Sardar Patel Stadium, World One, and Navi Mumbai Airport.